Timothy Leary: Millbrook and psychedelic counterculture (1963–1967)

+Leary's research was rumored to be linked to the CIA, which allegedly provided funding.
+The CIA was greatly interested in the effects of mind-altering drugs in the 1960s, and its drug research was incorporated into the controversial MKUltra experiments.
+According to Walter Bowart, Leary admitted to working for the CIA since 1962 as "an important national asset."
+He was quoted by Bowart as follows:

+I would say that eighty percent of my movements, eighty percent of the decisions I made were suggested to me by CIA people...
+I like the CIA!
+The game they're playing is better than the FBI.
+Better than the Saigon police.
+Better than Franco's police.
+Better than the Israeli police.
+They're a thousand times better than the KGB.
+So it comes down to: who are you going to work for?
+The Yankees or the Dodgers?

 Leary married model Birgitte Caroline "Nena" von Schlebrügge in 1964 at Millbrook.
 Both Nena and her brother Bjorn were friends of the Hitchcocks.
 D. A. Pennebaker, also a Hitchcock friend, and cinematographer Nicholas Proferes documented the event in the short film You're Nobody Till Somebody Loves You.
 Charles Mingus played piano.
 The marriage lasted a year before von Schlebrügge divorced Leary in 1965.
-She married Indo-Tibetan Buddhist scholar and ex-monk Robert Thurman in 1967 and gave birth to Ganden Thurman that same year.
+She married Indo-Tibetan Buddhist scholar and ex-monk Robert Thurman in 1967 and gave birth to Ganden Thurman that year.
 Actress Uma Thurman, her second child, was born in 1970.

 Leary met Rosemary Woodruff in 1965 at a New York City art exhibit, and invited her to Millbrook.
-After moving in, she co-edited the manuscript for Leary's 1966 book Psychedelic Prayers: And Other Meditations with Ralph Metzner and Michael Horowitz.
+After moving in, she co-edited the manuscript of Leary's 1966 book Psychedelic Prayers: And Other Meditations with Ralph Metzner and Michael Horowitz.
 The poems in the book were inspired by the Tao Te Ching, and meant to be used as an aid to LSD trips.
 Woodruff helped Leary prepare weekend multimedia workshops simulating the psychedelic experience, which were presented around the East Coast.

 In September 1966, Leary said in a Playboy magazine interview that LSD could cure homosexuality.
 According to him, a lesbian became heterosexual after using the drug.
 Like most of the psychiatric field, he later decided that homosexuality was not an illness.
 (Note: Leary 1982: "Since homosexuality has always been a part of every society, you have to assume that there is something necessary, correct and valid - genetically natural - about it.")